Our mission is to clean up all of the trash

 This is Peterson Creek.
 Apparently the culvert washed out some time ago, leaving a ravine about 10′ deep – which people seem to have seen as a sort of free transfer station.
 After avoiding this terribly difficult disaster all season, we finally cleaned it up at our November event.
 When the rains get going, Peterson Creek will fill with water, and this year it won’t have to run through all that trash.

-Annual Tire Recycling Day
+Annual Free Tire Recycling Day

 Bring us your tires!
 Free tire disposal once a year, in late May.
 Find more information on our Tire Day page.